 Go ahead and join us.
 Register now.
 I can’t wait to meet you in the tribe

 When you buy, you’re giving too…

 25% of your membership fee goes toward funding access for a woman working through domestic violence.
-Because women who experience bullying and family violence have a negative voice outside their own heads but inside their homes, contributing to their self-doubts
+Because women who experience bullying and family violence have a negative voice outside their own heads but inside their homes, amplifying their self-doubts.

 What past participants say …